 A Pension Sharing Order is a direction from the courts regarding you and your former partner’s entitlement to a pension.
 More specifically, it provides for you being granted a percentage share of your former partner’s pension pot.
 The money that you are ultimately given as part of a Pension Sharing Order, notwithstanding the fact that it comes from your partner’s pension savings, will be legally treated as being your money.
 The same is also true for your former spouse – the order will stipulate how much of your pension they are entitled to.

-In practice, a Pension Sharing Order should always form part of a wider financial settlement agreed between parties.
+In practice a Pension Sharing a Order should always form part of a wider financial settlement agreed between parties.
 In circumstances where you and your partner are able to agree to amicable terms for your divorce, it is still important that you secure a Pension Sharing Order from the court giving legal effect to your decision for one another.
 Another important point to highlight is that Pension Sharing Orders are only available to couples that have been married or in a civil partnership – if you have merely been living together as a ‘cohabiting’ couple, as man and wife, you will not be able to split up your pension entitlement.

 Pension Sharing Orders are largely reflective of the understanding that over the course of a marriage or civil partnership, couple’s share resources.
 The idea behind Pension Sharing Orders is that there needs to be a fair division of pension contributions between parties in order to do justice to each of them.